giovannabbottino/kg-dataset/README.md

 identifier,description,rdf,triples
 ```

-`identifier` contains the requested entity name used to generate the row, such
+`identifier` contains the requested entity name plus `_01` or `_02`, such as
-as `Jaguar`.
-`description` contains exactly 4 cleaned introductory Wikipedia phrases: 2
+`Jaguar_01`.
+Each `description` contains exactly 2 cleaned introductory
-phrases from each of 2 different matched Wikidata entities.
-Quoted and
+Wikipedia phrases from one matched Wikidata entity.
+The two matched entities
+are stored as independent rows.
+Quoted and parenthesized text is removed, and
-parenthesized text is removed.
-Wikidata descriptions are not used as fallback
+Wikidata descriptions are not used as fallback prose.
+The companion
-prose.
+`wikidata_graphs.csv` combines each pair into one four-phrase
+record without the suffix.
 `triples` contains a JSON list of text-extracted triples, where each item is
 `[subject, predicate, object]` using readable entity labels when available.
 When a resolved description phrase has a nearby verb in the text, NLTK POS